HMondher/master-thesis/README.md

 ### Overview
 This repository contains the complete and authentic code implementation for the Master's thesis " Benchmarking Time Series Database On Aerospace Data Streams ".
-The code package generates all datasets, benchmark results, and visualizations presented in the thesis, ensuring full reproducibility and academic integrity.
+The code package generates all datasets, benchmark results, and visualisations presented in the thesis, ensuring full reproducibility and academic integrity.

-### 🔧 Installation and Setup
+###  Installation and Setup

 #### Prerequisites
 - Python 3.8 or higher